 Visit out Patent Portfolio page and simply enter the key words describing your area of interest.
 Your search can include keywords about a specific technology, application of the technology, or benefit of the technology.

 How does NASA Armstrong categorize technologies?

 NASA has implemented a universal categorization system for its technologies.
 The fifteen areas of excellence are:

 - Information technology and software

 - Robotics automation and control

-Easy navigation of these categories can be found on our Patent Portfolio.
+Easy navigation of these categories can be found on our Patent Portfolio page.